 Step 2: Generate start-up capital

-How much does it cost to open a restaurant?
-Restaurant startup costs can be quite intimidating for business owners.
+How much does it cost to open a new restaurant?
+Restaurant For a business owner, food service startup costs can be quite intimidating.
 The actual number varies, but the average cost to start a restaurant is $275,000.
 On top of the cost to open, it’s typically recommended to have about a year’s worth of start-up capital on hand when you begin setting up your culinary adventure.